 Smoking and alcohol greatly contribute to cellulite appearance.

 Smoking causes oxidative damage on the skin, weakening the blood vessels and deteriorating connective tissues, which result in poor circulation, damaged skin elasticity, and inflammation.

 Although smoking “helps” decrease appetite and reduces the absorption of fat, these are the results manifested after years of smoking, and we know how hard it can be to stop (Fink et al. 2006).

 Alcohol is used as a fuel source, leaving fat and carbohydrates stored in fat cells, increasing appetite, reducing the energy level, and causing poor circulation.
 When combined with sugar and sugary foods (the main culprit that causes the body to store calories into the fat cells stimulating insulin and damaging connective tissue) the effects are magnified.

 Contraceptive pills, patches, and coils contribute to cellulite by increasing the level of estrogen.

 Estrogen helps in the development of fat cells in the hips and thigh area increasing anti-lipolytic enzymes (enzymes that prevent the breakdown of fat).
 It acts as a catalyst.
 Hormones are one of the main reasons women are more prone to cellulite development.

 What did I do?

-I was a heavy smoker and binge drinker, and suffered from hormonal imbalance.
+I was a heavy smoker and binge drinker and suffered from hormonal imbalance.
 After I quit, my battle with cellulite ended, and I was amazed to see how my skin improved quickly and it now looks great.
-As for the hormones, with proper treatment and healthy lifestyle, I managed to control it as well.
+As for the hormones, with proper treatment and a healthy lifestyle, I managed to control them as well.